Can CNNs Be More Robust Than Transformers?: Introduction

 \section{Introduction}

 The success of deep learning in computer vision is largely driven by Convolutional Neural Networks (CNNs).
-Starting from the milestone work AlexNet \cite{Krizhevsky2012}, CNNs keep pushing the frontier of computer vision and laying the foundation of modern recognition systems \cite{Simonyan2015,He2016,Tan2019}.
-Interestingly, the recently emerged Vision Transformer (ViT) \cite{dosovitskiy2020image} challenges the leading position of CNNs in computer vision.
-ViT offers a completely different roadmap on building recognition models---by applying the pure self-attention-based architecture to sequences of images patches, ViTs are able to attain competitive performance on a wide range of visual benchmarks compared to CNNs.
+Starting from the milestone work AlexNet \citep{Krizhevsky2012}, CNNs keep pushing the frontier of computer vision \citep{Simonyan2015,He2016,Tan2019}.
+Interestingly, the recently emerged Vision Transformer (ViT) \citep{dosovitskiy2020image} challenges the leading position of CNNs.
+ViT offers a completely different roadmap---by applying the pure self-attention-based architecture to sequences of image patches, ViTs are able to attain competitive performance on a wide range of visual benchmarks compared to CNNs.

-The recent studies on out-of-distribution robustness \cite{bai2020vitsVScnns,zhang2021delving,paul2021vision} further heats up the debate between CNNs and Transformers.
-Unlike the situation on standard visual benchmarks where both models are closely matched, Transformers are much more robust than CNNs when testing out of the box.
-Moreover, Bai \etal \cite{bai2020vitsVScnns} argue that, rather than being benefited by the advanced training recipe provided in \cite{touvron2020training}, such strong out-of-distribution robustness comes inherently with the Transformer's self-attention-like architecture.
-For example, simply ``upgrading'' a pure CNN to a hybrid architecture (\ie, with both CNN blocks and Transformer blocks) can effectively improve out-of-distribution robustness \cite{bai2020vitsVScnns}.
+The recent studies on out-of-distribution robustness \citep{bai2020vitsVScnns,zhang2021delving,paul2021vision} further heat up the debate between CNNs and Transformers.
+Unlike the standard visual benchmarks where both models are closely matched, Transformers are much more robust than CNNs when testing out of the box.
+Moreover, \citet{bai2020vitsVScnns} argue that, rather than being benefited by the advanced training recipe provided in \citep{touvron2020training}, such strong out-of-distribution robustness comes inherently with the Transformer's self-attention-like architecture.
+For example, simply ``upgrading'' a pure CNN to a hybrid architecture (\ie, with both CNN blocks and Transformer blocks) can effectively improve out-of-distribution robustness \citep{bai2020vitsVScnns}.